mubanjs/muban/docs/api/bindings.md

   bindTemplate(
     // control the contents of this container, clearing it on each re-render refs.productsContainer,
-    // this is the data being passed, keeping track of when it changes computed(() => ({ products: filteredProducts.value })),
-    // render this template each time, passing the received data productList,
+    // render this template each time when the used observables update (onlyWatch) => filteredProducts.value.map(item => renderItem(item)),
     {
       // optionally extract any exiting data from the HTML that was rendered on the server
       extract: { config: extractConfig, onData: (products) => productData.push(...products) },
+      // by default muban will check if the container is empty from the server, and ignore updating
-      // configure if you want to update the UI based on client side template immediately,
+      // it initially when it's not.
+Set this to true if you want to update the initial HTML anyway.
-      // or only when the data changes afterwards
-      renderImmediate: true, // default = false
+      forceImmediateRender: true,
     },
   ),